zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

 It was relatively easy to serialize/deserialize Expectation Suites and Checkpoint Results, given that the Great Expectations library is already well equipped to handle these operations for most of its objects.
-Another testament to how flexible the Great Expectations library really is.
+This is another testament to how flexible the Great Expectations library really is.

 ### ZenML Visualizer for Great Expectations Data Docs